putao537/putao537/README.md

 - Weakly-supervised Learning
 - Learning with Partial/Noisy/Long-tail Labels

-<font color=red>Feel free to reach me if you have research interests similar to mine!</font>
+### Feel free to reach me if you have research interests similar to mine!
-<font color=red>I am open for collaboration and internship positions (also full-time positions after 2025)!</font>
+### I am open for collaboration and internship positions (also full-time positions after 2025)!

 <div align=center>
   <img src='./Figures/WeChat.png' width="50%" />